asheone/Data-Science-Project-1/README.md

 <h2> Motivation </h2>

 This is the repo for the Udacity Data Science Nanodegree.
-The project is part of a submission for the course in conjunction with the Medium article, which can be found here: https://medium.com/@lukasz.aszyk/this-is-what-5-years-of-elons-musk-tweets-looks-like-part-1-176a8279cefb
+The project is part of a submission for the course in conjunction with the Medium article, which can be found here: https://medium.com/@lukasz.aszyk/this-is-what-5-years-of-elons-musk-tweets-looks-like-part-1-176a8279cefb\
 I hope you will join the journey of exploring Elon's tweets which is the Kaggle dataset I've chosen for the exercise.

 <h2> Files description and structure </h2>
-Elon Musk's tweets.ipynb - The Jupyter notebook elon_musk_origin.csv - The original source file with Elon Musk's tweets
+Elon Musk's tweets.ipynb - The Jupyter notebook\
+elon_musk_origin.csv - The original source file with Elon Musk's tweets

 |--Data-Science-Project-1\
-|. |-- Elon Musk's tweets.ipynb\
+|  |-- Elon Musk's tweets.ipynb\
-|. |-- elon_musk_origin.csv\
+|  |-- elon_musk_origin.csv\
 |  |-- README.md\

 <h2> How to interact </h2>
-Please install the Jupyter notebook on your local machine in order to open the file.
+Please install the Jupyter notebook on your local machine in order to open \the file.\
 You can find the instructions here (https://jupyter.org/install.html).

-Install necessary Python libraries: alt==0.0.4 altair==4.1.0
+Install necessary Python libraries:\
+alt==0.0.4
+altair==4.1.0
 altair-catplot==0.0.5